Prateik-11/TunnelMan/README.md

 # TunnelMan
-2D game developed as the final project of CS32 at UCLA StudentWorld.h, StudentWorld.cpp, Actor.h, and Actor.cpp were made by me.
+2D game developed as the final project of CS32 at UCLA.

+StudentWorld.h, StudentWorld.cpp, Actor.h, and Actor.cpp were made by me.
 The rest of the files were provided.

 Game Description: